hydro-informatics/hydro-informatics.github.io/_sources/troubleshoot/dbg-linux.md

     line 168:         if (True):
     line 188:         if (True):

-To troubleshoot LAStools installation in QGIS read [this proposition on rapidlasso.com](https://rapidlasso.com/2013/09/29/how-to-install-lastools-toolbox-in-qgis/).
+To troubleshoot a LAStools installation in QGIS read [this proposition on rapidlasso.com](https://rapidlasso.com/2013/09/29/how-to-install-lastools-toolbox-in-qgis/).

 Read more about running [LAStools on Ubuntu](https://gis.stackexchange.com/questions/138149/wine-lastools-in-qgis-2-8-1-ubuntu-14-04).